Trxmp/Trxmp/README.md

 - 👋 Hi, I’m @Trxmp
-- 👀 I’m interested in ... building a gta city (ESX)
+- 👀 I’m interested in ... building a gta city (ESX/OX)
 - 🌱 I’m currently learning ... everything from scratch
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Discord @ Trxmp1490